retrosight/learning/why-agile-xp-so-often-fails-heterogenous-teams-sarah-mei.md

-# More on why agile/XP so often fails heterogenous teams
+# More on why agile / XP so often fails heterogenous teams

 by Sarah Mei
 with props to Betsy Haibel